- Who is self-employed?

+Who is self-employed?

 - You are self-employed if you carry on a trade or business with a profit motive as a sole proprietor or as an independent contractor.

 - An individual who performs services on a part-time basis or does occasional "odd jobs" and receives compensation for that work, may be self-employed.
-An individual doesn't need to have a business name, or a formal business structure,in order to be self-employed, and is required to report the income and related expenses from selling goods or performing services for others for money.
+An individual doesn't need to have a business name, or a formal business structure, in order to be self-employed.
+All self-employed are required to report the income and related expenses from selling goods or performing services for others for money.

 - Income received from all sources in a self-employed taxpayer's business must be reported, unless it is excluded by law.

 - All ordinary and necessary expenses incurred in a self-employed taxpayer's business must also be reported.
 See IRC § 1402(a).